frontenddogma/web-development-glossary/manuscript/m.md

 : A cryptographic hash function developed in 1989 by Ronald Rivest.
 The algorithm is optimized for 8-bit computers.
 MD2 is specified in RFC&nbsp;1319 and no longer considered secure.&nbsp;[†](#w-md2)

 MD4
-: A cryptographic hash function developed in 1990 by Ronald Rivest.
+: A cryptographic hash function developed in 1990 by Ronald Rivest, whose initialism “MD” stands for “Message Digest”.
 The digest length is 128 bits.
 The algorithm has influenced later designs, such as the MD5, SHA-1, and RIPEMD algorithms.
-The initialism “MD” stands for “Message Digest.”
 The security of MD4 has been severely compromised.&nbsp;[†](#w-md4)

 MD5
 : A widely used hash function that produces a 128-bit hash value.
 Although MD5 was initially designed to be used as a cryptographic hash function, it has been found to suffer from extensive vulnerabilities.
 It can still be used as a checksum to verify data integrity, but only against unintentional corruption.
 It remains suitable for other non-cryptographic purposes, for example for determining the partition for a particular key in a partitioned database.
 MD5 was designed in 1991 by Ronald Rivest to replace the earlier hash function MD4, and was specified in 1992 as RFC&nbsp;1321.&nbsp;[†](#w-md5)